All Episodes

 He's a narcissist.

-It's all about looking and also, you know, when it when it comes time for re-election, it's Obama that people are going to vote for in his mind.
+And also, you know, when it comes time for re-election, it's Obama that people are going to vote for, in his mind.

 And what Obama is admitting here, he needs no fingerprints on this stuff because the American people don't want it.

-So he the American people don't want these terrorists being tried in New York, so roll it off on Holder.
+So the American people don't want these terrorists being tried in New York, so roll it off on Holder.

 He's not afraid to make the decision.